Find Affordable College Courses

 3 Yearly Graduations

 University of Maryland - College Park is the 3rd most popular school in the nation for students seeking a doctor's degree in journalism.
-Roughly 40,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,000 per year, while in-state graduate students, on average, pay $15,360 per year.
-For the 2020-2021 academic year, 3 doctor's degrees were handed out to journalism majors at UMCP.
+The average in-state tuition for full-time undergraduates is $9,889 per year, while in-state graduate students, on average, pay $16,560 per year.
+During the most recent year for which we have data, 3 people received their doctor's degree in journalism from UMCP.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #4